-Following the commencement of the Seven Years War in 1756, Colby was posted captain of the newly launched Deal Castle 24 on 20 August 1756 although he did not take her to sea, and in July of the following year he was appointed to the Princess Amelia 80, joining Admiral Sir Edward Hawke s expedition to Rochefort with the flag of Rear-Admiral Thomas Broderick.
+Following the commencement of the Seven Years War in 1756, Colby was posted captain of the newly launched Deal Castle 24 on 20 August, although he did not take her to sea, and in July of the following year he was appointed to the Princess Amelia 80, joining Admiral Sir Edward Hawke’s expedition to Rochefort with the flag of Rear-Admiral Thomas Broderick.

-Colby was not employed thereafter until September 1777 when he joined the recommissioned Fame 74.
-He commanded her in Vice-Admiral Hon John Byron s fleet that was sent out to North America on 9 June 1778, arriving off New York on 28 August after a storm has driven the ships apart.
-He later departed for the Leeward Islands in December with Byron but the Fame was dismasted within four days of sailing and was kept in company by the Diamond 32, Captain John Linzee, for another week before a further gale parted them near the Bermudas.
+In January 1771 he recommissioned the guardship Kent 74 at Plymouth, retaining her until May 1772, and he was not employed thereafter until September 1777, when with the American Revolutionary War escalating, he was appointed to the Fame 74 at Plymouth.
+He commanded this vessel in Vice-Admiral Hon John Byron’s fleet that was sent out to North America on 9 June 1778, arriving off New York on 28 August after a storm had dispersed that force.
+The Fame departed for the Leeward Islands in December with Byron, but she was dismasted within four days of sailing and was kept in company for another week by the Diamond 32, Captain John Linzee, before a further gale parted them near the Bermudas.
 Eventually the Fame made it into Barbados under a jury rig.

 He bought the elegant property of Ffynnonau in Pembrokeshire in 1752, the ownership of which passed to his nephew on his death.